 in the sealed units in most instances still need cleaning.

 Non-Australian Oak vibrators.
-The left most vibrator is the U.S. type on which the Australian AWA/MSP version is based.
+The first four on the left are U.S. made.
+The left most vibrator is the type on which the Australian AWA/MSP version is based.
 The finned can type (4th from left) was also rebadged by Terado, and it seems, Raytheon and GE.
 The right-most vibrator is an English Wearite (Wright & Weaire) which uses the Oak mechanism.

 Alarm bells rang when I saw this written

-on the side of a V6606 dual interruptor vibrator:
+on the side of a V6606 dual-interrupter vibrator:

 This kind of component abuse is always appalling, in this case almost ruining a perfectly good vibrator.
 Thankfully, the driving coil appears to have survived, although something seems to have exuded from it particularly at the top of the bobbin.
 It would appear that someone needed a 12V type but didn't have one, and discovered that a 6V type would work instead.
 Yes it will, but with excess driving coil current and the resultant overheating, the arcing at the driving coil contact, and of course the excess reed swing giving an extra hammering to the contacts.
 Who knows how long it would have taken to burn out the driving coil.
 If only a 27R resistor had been connected in series with it.
 It's rather reminiscent of people with vintage cars that feed 12V into 6V starter motors.